- Things to Do

 Using the word "safe" and "ice" in the same sentence is a slippery slope.
 Ice conditions on big bodies of water such as Saginaw Bay change so rapidly, it's always good to assume the ice is questionable, until confirming otherwise.

 Because Saginaw Bay is so large and connects directly to Lake Huron, prevailing winds regularly push ice sheets around.
 This movement of ice creates pressure ridges where the ice sheets collide and buckle.
-Crossing one of the pressure ridges requires great caution because shifting sheets of ice are never completely solid or safe.
+Crossing one of the pressure ridges requires great caution, because shifting sheets of ice are never completely solid or safe.

 Anglers who don't have a lot of experience dealing with pressure ridges are wise to hire the services of a fishing guide who knows how to navigate these hazards safely.
-"The ice on Saginaw Bay is like a giant gig saw puzzle," says Charter Captain Brandon Stanton of Team Gunsmoke Sport Fishing.
+"The ice on Saginaw Bay is like a giant jig saw puzzle," says Charter Captain Brandon Stanton of Team Gunsmoke Sport Fishing.
 "Ice is constantly moving around and the pieces joining one another and refreezing.
 While the sheets of ice themselves might be thick enough to support fishermen, often the pieces of ice don't fit together evenly, leaving pockets of thin ice."

 When fishing Saginaw Bay, always carry an ice spud that can be used to quickly check the integrity and thickness of the ice.
 Proceed with caution and always avoid pressure ridges or areas where the ice appears to be gray or shaded.

-Most of the walleye taken on Saginaw Bay are caught by anglers who employ jigging tactics.
-A few anglers have success using tip-ups, but jigging with one rod while fishing a "dead stick" with a second rod is the preferred method of guides and serious walleye anglers.
+Most of the walleye taken on Saginaw Bay are caught by anglers who employ jigging tactics A few anglers have success using tip-ups, but jigging with one rod while fishing a "dead stick" with a second rod is the preferred method of guides and serious walleye anglers.

 Three lure groups routinely produce limit catches among Saginaw Bay ice fishermen.
 A simple lead head jig tipped with a live shiner minnow, a jigging spoon tipped with the head of a minnow and a glide bait tipped with the head of a minnow round out the popular choices.

-In the jig category most anglers favor a clean 1/8 to 1/4 ounce ball jig tipped only with a live shiner minnow.
+In the jig category, most anglers favor a clean 1/8 to 1/4 ounce ball jig tipped only with a live shiner minnow.
 This simple and classic presentation produces countless walleye on Saginaw Bay.

-In the jigging spoon category there are several brands and models that routinely produce including the Bay de Noc Lures Do Jigger, Northland Tackle Buckshot Rattle Jig'N Spoon and the Moonshine Lures Jigging Spoon.
+In the jigging spoon category, there are several brands and models that routinely produce, including the Bay de Noc Lures Do Jigger, Northland Tackle Buckshot Rattle Jig'N Spoon and the Moonshine Lures Jigging Spoon.
 The most productive sizes include the 1/4, 1/3 and 3/8 ounce models.

-Glide baits are minnow shaped and feature a fin at the back of the lure that causes it to glide when allowed to drop on a slack line.
+Glide baits are minnow-shaped and feature a fin at the back of the lure that causes it to glide when allowed to drop on a slack line.
 The Jigging Rapala, Moonshine Shiver Minnow and Northland Puppet Minnow are a few of the popular glide baits on the market.

 It's interesting to note that among glide baits, some anglers tip them and others say tipping glide baits reduces their natural swimming action.
 Among those who choose not to tip their glide baits, adding a natural fishing scent as an attractant makes sense.

 It's no secret that jigging catches the majority of the walleye taken through the ice on Saginaw Bay.
 Jigging is a pro-active approach and tends to attract and generate strikes from actively feeding fish.
 Meanwhile, catching inactive walleye can be more challenging and calls for a less aggressive approach.
-A dead stick rig is little more than small jig fished motionless by placing the rod in a conveniently located rod holder.
+A dead stick rig is little more than a small jig fished motionless by placing the rod in a conveniently located rod holder.
 The jig is tipped with a live minnow and suspended about 12 inches off the bottom.

 It's surprising how often jigging attracts fish, but it's the motionless dead stick rig that ends up generating the bite!
 Using both approaches at the same time puts the angler in the driver's seat and helps to ensure that the fish see more than one presentation.

 Rods used for dead sticking should feature an extra soft tip that allows a walleye to pick up the bait without feeling the resistance of the rod.
-The Walleye Snare produced by JT Outdoor Products is a very popular choice among hard core ice fishermen.
+The Walleye Snare produced by JT Outdoor Products is a very popular choice among hardcore ice fishermen.
 Designed to be the ultimate "Dead Stick" this unique rod action has a soft tip to telegraph strikes and a stiff backbone that allows the angler to set the hook solidly.